AlthafAhd07/AlthafAhd07/README.md

   - TypeScript
   - React

-        I am familiar with the other libraries used with the react Eco-System.
+        And I am familiar with the other libraries used in the react Eco-System.

   - Also I can work with
     - NodeJs ( express )